-If the Seller authorizes dual agency and the Firm also offers designated agency, the agent should at this point review subsection (e) with the Seller to determine whether the Seller will authorize the Firm to engage in designated agency.
+If the Seller authorizes dual agency and the Firm also offers designated dual agency, the Seller should also initial the "Designated Dual Agency" blank in subsection (e) if agent should at this point review subsection (e) with the Seller to determine whether the Seller will authorizes the Firm to engage in designated dual agency.
 The Seller should initial the blank provided in subsection (e) in order to authorize designated agency.
-If the Seller authorizes designated agency, it permits, but does not require, the Firm to engage in designated agency.
-Typically, this authority is given at the time the agency agreement is first completed.
+If the "Designated Dual Agency" blank is initialed, the Seller authorizes is authorizing and directing designated agency, it permits, but does not require, the Firm to engage in designated dual agency unless it would not be permitted by law due the circumstances existing at the time of the transaction or the Seller authorizes the Firm in writing to remain in dual agency only.
+Typically, this authority and direction is given at the time the agency agreement is first completed.
+An individual broker may not be so designated and may not undertake to represent only the interests of one party if the broker has actually received confidential information concerning the other party in connection with the transaction.
+In addition, a broker-in-charge may not act as a designated broker for a party in a real estate sales transaction when a provisional broker under his or her supervision will act as a designated broker for another party with a competing interest.